niell-ion/TXRX-Doc-Hub/docs/derail/derail_operation.md

 The Derail Light is fitted to a standard Western-Cullen-Hayes derail device.
 Refer to WCH documentation for derail device-specific operation instructions.

-> ⚠️ Do not operate derail device without clearance from site supervisor
+> ⚠️ Do not operate derail device without clearance from site supervisor.

 ---